Epistimis/.github/profile/README.md

 * [universal-data-definition-language](https://github.com/Epistimis/universal-data-definition-language)

 This repo uses [Langium](https://langium.org).
 It was generated using [XText2Langium](https://github.com/TypeFox/xtext2langium).
 You'll note that Langium is newer than XText.
 And Xtext2Langium is even newer than that.
-As of this writing, I'm the only person who has submitted issues for it other than its own developers.
-It isn't yet completely usable for something as complex as this.
+As of this writing, I'm the only person who has submitted issues for Xtext2Langium other than its own developers.
+It isn't yet completely usable for something as complex as what we're doing here.
 There are workarounds - talk to Steve Hickman to understand this better.
 If you want to work in JS/TS, this is the repo you'll work on.

 What does that mean?
 It means that the JS version is in a more experimental state than then Java side.
 It should eventually have all the same capability - but the original work is being done first in Java.